 - Know how to protect yourself against sexually transmitted diseases (STDs)

-Once you’re sexually active, you’ll probably be seeing her regularly depending on the type of contraceptive you’ve chosen.
-And, you should see her once every 3 years for a Pap smear to screen for early signs of cervical cancer.
+Once you’re sexually active, you’ll probably be seeing your gynae regularly depending on the type of contraceptive you’ve chosen.
+And, you should see them once every 3 years for a Pap smear to screen for early signs of cervical cancer.

-If you’ve been seeing her, she would already know your medical and gynaecological history.
-She may get updates on those and chat with you about your lifestyle to make sure you’ve living healthily enough to sustain a pregnancy.
+If you’ve been seeing your gynae regularly, they would already know your medical and gynaecological history.
+They may get updates on those and chat with you about your lifestyle to make sure you’ve living healthily enough to sustain a pregnancy.

-If you haven’t had your reproductive system checked out in recent times, she may do a check to rule out endometriosis, fibroid tumours and other issues that may stall your efforts.
-She may also test you for infections.
-Then, she may ascertain your fertility and give you advice on how best to go about getting pregnant.
+If you haven’t had your reproductive system checked out in recent times, your gynae may do a check to rule out endometriosis, fibroid tumours and other issues that may stall your efforts.
+They may also test you for infections.
+Then, they may ascertain your fertility and give you advice on how best to go about getting pregnant.

-Pregnancy: Once you think you’re pregnant, you’ll return to your gynaecologist to confirm the good news with either a urine test, a blood test or a scan.
-From then till the baby is born, you’ll be seeing her regularly.
+Once you think you’re pregnant, you’ll return to your gynaecologist to confirm the good news with either a urine test, a blood test or a scan.
+From then till the baby is born, you’ll be seeing them regularly.

-She’ll be there at the birth and you’ll have to see her 6 weeks after delivery for her to make sure everything is alright.
+Your gynae will be there at the birth and you’ll have to see them 6 weeks after delivery to make sure everything is alright.

-Middle-aged/menopausal: Once you hit 40, you’ll see her once a year for a mammogram, the most effective way to screen for breast cancer.
+Once you hit 40, you’ll see your gynae once a year for a mammogram, the most effective way to screen for breast cancer.
 Past 50, you can cut it down to once every 2 years.

-As you reach your late 40s to early 50s when menopause sets in, you’ll see her for treatment to alleviate some of the more severe symptoms of menopause (if you have any).
+As you reach your late 40s to early 50s when menopause sets in, you may see your gynae for treatment to alleviate some of the more severe symptoms of menopause (if you have any).

 Even after menopause, you would still continue to see your gynaecologist for wellness checks: annual pelvic exams, mammograms every 2 years and Pap smears every 3 years.